By John Payne

 To give some context, about 4,500 people receive our newsletter every week.
 That number has risen slowly but steadily since we started this regular publication last August.
-However, in one week, we have increased the number of people we can contact directly by nearly 25 percent.

 These tools show tremendous potential for building support for legalization and other reforms around the state, and the applications are nearly endless.
 Once mobile subscribers opt-in with their address and ZIP code, we can send an automatic text or phone call that will connect them directly to their elected representatives in the state legislature, Congress, or even their local city council.
 We can also notify subscribers of upcoming events, and, when the time comes to circulate a legalization petition again, we can tell them where they can sign a petition nearby.